benblasco/fedoralaptop/hashi_vault/README_BUILD_VAULT.md

 ## Introduction

-This repo shows you how to spin up Hashicorp vault in a container using podman in rootless mode
+The instructions below show you how to spin up Hashicorp vault in a container using podman in rootless mode.

 ## Reference instructions used to create this solution

 [Vault at Docker Hub](https://hub.docker.com/_/vault)

-## Assumed Knowledge

-- Linux
-- Containers
-- Podman (or Docker)

 ## Running the container in DEVELOPER MODE aka the easy way